blazeiburgess/blazeiburgess.github.io/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This is licensed under GPLv3.
+Any non-compliance is a bug.

 # blazeiburgess.github.io